GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 lfs.url
 : `http://<username>@<gerrit-host>:<port>/<project-name>/info/lfs`

+lfs.batch
+: `true`

 When the Gerrit repo is cloned via ssh, the git lfs url must be set to use http.

+This plugin offers the git-lfs-authenticate API to the git-lfs client to provide the HTTP-URL.
+This eliminates the need to configure this lfs.url on the client side, but it requires more server configuration.

+This plugin offers this API as:
+$ ssh -p @SSH_PORT@ @SSH_HOST@ @PLUGIN@ git-lfs-authenticate

+The git-lfs client expects it to be at:
+$ ssh -p @SSH_PORT@ @SSH_HOST@ git-lfs-authenticate

+To make it work, an alias need to be configured on the server side that maps this git-lfs-authenticate --> @PLUGIN@ git-lfs-authenticate